 Jachin Barn, a joint project by Oakmasters and Mailen Design architects has been shortlisted for the prestigious Build It magazine award in the Best Oak Framed Home category.
 Click here to see the project gallery.
 Click here to visit the architects' website.

 Oak-framed buildings are enjoying a renewed popularity due to the material’s strength characteristics.
 Ed Hamilton of Oakmasters explores why green oak has a place in modern construction and addresses structural questions on page 49.
 To read the July 2016 online issue of Architects Data File, click on the image above.

 i-Build's editor Hannah Franckiewicz visits an Oakmasters designed and built home and talks to the owner Peter about how he turned his vision of the dream home into reality.
 For the full article, click on the image above.
-To read the July edition of the magazine, click here.
+To read the July edition of the magazine, visit i-Build Magazine.

 A neglected piece of garden, a dilapidated garage or some disused outbuildings could be just the place to build your future house, says Jane Crittenden in July's issue of Grand Designs Magazine.
 The article on page 124 features Oakmasters' bijou retirement oak framed home built in place of a four bay garage in Kent.
 To read the article abstract or to download the magazine, click on the image above.
 Read the full case study, or visit our image galery to see the project in case.

 Whether you are a seasoned self-build pro or are about to begin your first project, engaging the services of a package build provider may be the smoothest path to your dream abode, says Build It's Rebecca Foster.
 The article on page 87 features Oakmasters' project of a country manor house in Sussex.
 To buy a back copy of the magazine, click on the image above.
 Read the case study for this house or see the image gallery.